 Please follow these instructions:

-• Send the following to Ms Ibach (include your supervisor in cc): proof of registration and the project description.
-Ms Ibach then sends you a copy of the signed contract.
+- Send the following to Ms Ibach (include your supervisor in cc): proof of registration and the project description.
+Ms Ibach will then send you a copy of the signed contract.

 * You can get the form from your supervisor.